Test Environments – The Tracks for Agile Release Trains

 So next time someone mentions the ART, ask them about the readiness of the tracks.
 As trains don’t go too far without them.

-If you’d like to learn more about Release or Environment Management or perhaps just share your own ideas, then feel free to contact the enov8 team.
-Enov8 provides a complete platform for addressing organisations “DevOps at Scale” requirements.
-Providing advanced “out of the box” IT & Test Environment Management, Release Management and Holistic Data Management capabilities.
+If you’d like to learn more about Release or Environment Management or perhaps just share your ideas, please contact the enov8 team.
+Enov8 provides a complete platform for addressing organizations’ “DevOps at Scale” requirements and providing advanced “out of the box” IT & Test Environment Management, Release Management, and Holistic Data Management capabilities.

 Innovate with Enov8, the IT Environment & Data Company.